adammakesthingsdev/kiss-portfolio/README.md

 This website runs locally on my homelab, which uses the Proxmox virtualization stack.
 It's deployed in an LXC with Docker and a Github Actions runner to ensure the latest deployed version is always up.

 Regrettably, I've needed to make a sacrifice of "selfhosted-ness" for security reasons.
 While my homelab has access to a public IP address, I have chosen to not point my site directly to that to preserve some semblance of privacy and security.
 Instead, I use a Cloudflare Tunnel to privately and securely proxy website traffic to my local network.
 This has the added benefit of letting me not worry about DDoS/vulnerabilities, as the only exposed ports and services are (hopefully!) not vulnerable to attack.

+You can find more information about my homelab [here](https://github.com/adammakesthingsdev/homelab).